shaochengyan/AudioSeparation_Alkaid/inference_python/readme.md

-If you want to user model in python enviroment, you must install some key package
+- `inference_onnx.py` for audio separation using python with ONNX model.

--
+- `inference_torch.py` is example of using torch model, if you want to retrain the model, you can use the `Asteroid` as your toolkits.